 By far, the first thing you need to look for in work boots is a safety toe.
 Not only is this a regulation for most industrial worksites, but it’s also essential for your protection.
 Without safety toe shoes, you’re putting your feet in a position where they could be crushed, leading to amputation.

 Safety toes come in a couple of different materials.
-Some may be Kevlar while others may be steel or aluminum.
-For the highest quality safety toe, it’s advised you opt for a steel toe; however, they’re also known to be the heaviest.
+Some may be Kevlar, while others may be steel or aluminum.
+For the highest quality safety toe, it’s advised you opt for a steel toe; however, they’re also known to be heavier compared to composite toe safety boots.

 2. Slip Resistant Safety Shoes